fencsik/CrossOver/crossover04/00README.txt

    using a maximum likelihood procedure.
  - FitMaxCapML.r: Fits a limited-capacity max-rule search model to the data using a maximum likelihood procedure.
+ - FitMaxPaper.r: Fits an unlimited-capacity max-rule search model using the parameters listed in Table 1 of the first submitted draft of the Crossover paper.
  - TestFits.r: Runs various goodness-of-fit tests comparing the limited-capacity models to the unlimited capacity models.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm